wenhan-yu/tb-common-gene-signature/README.md

-## Network-based TB gene signature machine-learning model development
+## Common TB gene signature model development - Network-based meta-analysis combining with machine-learning modeling

-This repository contains a collection of scripts and notebooks working towards the development of a gene signature model predictive of stage of TB disease progression as well as monitoring treatment response.
+This repository contains a collection of scripts and notebooks working towards the development of a common gene signature model predictive of stage of TB disease progression as well as monitoring treatment response.

 ### code